gardrek/VVpet/README.md

 `$NAME/app.lua`

 Any pages must be in the same folder as the main script.
+In order for your app to show up in the app list, it shoudl be in the `apps/` folder.

 ## Callbacks